I-luk-I/Solving-systems-of-linear-equations-using-the-Gauss-method/README.md

-This is an implementation of solving systems of linear equations in Python (without using third-party libraries) all methods are implemented manually.
+This is an implementation of solving systems of linear equations Gaussian method in Python (without using third-party libraries) all methods are implemented manually.
 Please note that I have not yet had time to conduct a sufficient amount of testing, so errors may occur.